anthonyisensee/employee-location-portal/README.md

 If any database changes in supabase are made during development the following steps should also be taken to track the database changes made alongside the application code.

 1) Run `supabase db diff -f <name_of_change>` to generate a migration file to be committed alongside the code.
-2) Run `supabase db reset` to verify that the migration works and does not generate errors.
+2) Run `supabase db reset` to reset and rebuild the database to verify that the migration works and does not generate errors.
 Be warned that this will reset any data added manually to the database!
-If you wish to preserve this data, add it via the seeding file.
+If you wish to preserve this data, add it via the seed file.

 #### Stopping the Project